Abhishekpendyala06/Abhishekpendyala06/README.md

 ## Engineering Intelligent Systems That Reason and Act

-I am an AI/ML engineer focused on designing intelligent systems that reason, retrieve, plan, and execute rather than simply generate responses.
-My work centers on Agentic AI, Large Language Models, Retrieval-Augmented Generation (RAG), the Model Context Protocol (MCP), tool-calling, and autonomous multi-agent systems built to solve real-world problems.
+I am an AI/ML engineer focused on designing intelligent systems that can reason, retrieve, plan and execute instead of just generating responses.
+My work centers on Agentic AI, Large Language Models, Retrieval-Augmented Generation (RAG), the Model Context Protocol (MCP), tool-calling & autonomous multi-agent systems meant to tackle real-world problems.

-I build complete AI products — from backend intelligence and retrieval pipelines to the frontend experiences users actually interact with.
-To me, an AI system is not complete until it is scalable, production-ready, and delivers measurable value.
+I create complete AI products from backend intelligence and retrieval pipelines to the frontend experiences that users interact with.
+To me, an AI system is not finished until it is scalable, ready for production & provides measurable value.

-My engineering philosophy is straightforward:
+My engineering philosophy is simple:

 > Understand the problem deeply.
 Design reliable systems.
 Build elegant solutions.

-Whether developing enterprise AI copilots, multilingual assistants, or autonomous AI workflows, I combine sound software engineering practices with current AI research to build systems that are robust, explainable, and practical.
+Whether I am developing enterprise AI copilots, multilingual assistants or autonomous AI workflows I use solid software engineering practices along with current AI research to create systems that are robust, explainable and practical.

 ---